microsoft/azure-pipelines-tasks/docs/migrateNode10.md

 ## Common packages dependent on azure-pipeline-task-lib

-- use the latest major `x.x.x-preview` version of a "common package" (preview versions of common packages are stored at [common-packages-preview branch](https://github.com/microsoft/azure-pipelines-tasks/tree/common-packages-preview) at `common-npm-packages` folder) which depends on the `azure-pipelines-task-lib` package with `^3.1.0` version.
+- use the latest major version of a "common package" at `common-npm-packages` folder) which depends on the `azure-pipelines-task-lib` package with `^3.1.0` version.

-If there's no `x.x.x-preview.0` version prepared for Node 10 migration:

-- make sure that common package's dependencies are compatible with Node 10;
-- Update `azure-pipelines-task-lib` dependency to the latest `^3.1.0` version.
-- bump the package's major version and create a new `x.x.x-preview` package release.

 The task-lib package uses some shared (e.g. global object) resources to operate so it may cause unexpected errors in cases when more than one version of the package is installed for a task.
 It happens in the case of a child package's task-lib dependency has a different version than a task's `task-lib` has.